 Coastal flooding from the Atlantic Ocean directly or indirectly affects communities in 17 counties, which are separated into project study areas.
 The project teams that are actively involved in the analysis of the flooding and the preparation of digital FIRMs, FIS reports, and related products include representatives of FEMA, FDEM, and their contractors.

-To learn more about the coastal engineering analysis and mapping efforts for the Atlantic coast areas of Florida, please visit the Florida page or the individual pages for the Northeast Florida Study Area and the East Coast Central Florida Study Area.
-The individual page for the South Florida Study Area will be launched when the coastal flood risk study begins later this year.
+To learn more about the coastal engineering analysis and mapping efforts for the Atlantic coast areas of Florida, please visit the Information for Florida page or the individual N Information for Northeast Florida Study Area, Information for East Coast Central Florida Study Area, or Information for South Florida Study Area pages.

 Back to top